etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 ![Hello, Resume!](hello-resume.png)

-## Actually use Typescript
+## Typescript Primer

-You probably noticed the code above isn' actually Typescript 🤔 Why did it still compile?
+You probably noticed the code above isn' actually using Typescript 🤔 Why did it still compile?
 It's because *Typescript is a typed superset of Javascript.* Which is a fancy way of saying, "All Javascript is valid Typescript, but not all Typescript is valid Javascript."
 Typescript simply optional static typing to the language.

 This is a cool thing because it enables incremental integration of Typescript into an existing project.
 One could change all existing `.js` files to `.ts|.tsx` and incrementally add typings to them, or, leave all legacy `.js` files unchanged and use `.ts|.tsx` for any new files.